- Smokers lose 10 years of life on average from smoking-related illness.

 Get Family and Friends Involved

-Studies continue to show that smokers who exercise can greatly increase their ability to quit smoking and reduce their risk for weight gain.
+Studies continue to show that smokers who exercise can greatly increase their ability to quit smoking and reduce their risk for weight gain in the short term.
 When you have cravings:

 Older people and anyone with health problems should consult their health care provider before starting an exercise program.